spex-lang/spex/README.md

 [future](ROADMAP.md).

 > [!CAUTION]
 > Spex is pre-alpha and not suitable for general use yet.
+Please don't share
+> just yet, I'll announce it properly soon.

 ## Features